ComputeCanada/magic_castle/README.md

 ### Deactivate Puppet

 If you plan to modify configuration files manually, you will need to deactivate Puppet.
-Otherwise, you might find out that your modifications to the file dissapear in a window of 5 minutes.
-For example, if you plan to modify the `submit.sh` file of JupyterHub, deactivate puppet.
+Otherwise, you might find out that your modifications have dissapeared in 5 minute window.

 puppet is executed every 5 minutes and at every reboot through the root crontab.
-To deactivate it, execute `sudo crontab -e` and comment the lines related to `puppet apply`.
+To deactivate it, execute `sudo crontab -e` and comment the lines mentionning `puppet_apply_site.sh`.

 ### Replace the User Account Password